 Lack of Appetite

-A lack of nutrition causes a range of other health problems alongside ammonia poisoning.
-Once the water’s pH has returned to normal, your fish should start eating again.
+A lack of nutrition causes other health problems alongside ammonia poisoning.
+Your fish should eat again once the water’s pH is normal.
 If not, exposure to ammonia may have caused long-term damage.

 Red or Cloudy Eyes